drubb/drupal-on-codespaces/README.md

 This project enables running Drupal projects on Github Codespaces, providing a customized container environment and adding some useful VSCode extensions and settings.

+> Disclaimer:
+[Github Codespaces](https://github.com/features/codespaces) is still in private beta.
+You need a Github account with activated Codespaces, then you'll see a "Codespaces" tab using the "<> Code" button located above any repository.

 ## Quickstart

 * Open this project in Codespaces